-The Schools' e-Safety Policy reflects the need to raise awareness of the safety issues associated with electronic communications as a whole.
+The Schools' Online Safety Policy reflects the need to raise awareness of the safety issues associated with electronic communications as a whole.

-- Safe and secure internet provision by Edutech Solutions Ltd.
+- Safe and secure internet provision by Focus Networks

 Our e-Safety Policy has been written by the school, building on that proposed by BECTA e-Safety Policy and government guidance.
 It has been agreed by senior management and approved by governors.

-An e-Safety Coordinator (Mr Hughes) and a named governor takes responsibility for e-Safety.
+An Online Safety Coordinator and a named governor takes responsibility for Online Safety.

-The e-Safety Policy and its implementation will be reviewed annually.
+The Online Safety Policy and its implementation will be reviewed annually.